rive-app/rive-ios/CONTRIBUTING.md

 ## Development workflow

-To get started with the project, please install a few pre-requisites: `git-lfs` , `ninja` & [premake5](https://premake.github.io/)).
+To get started with the project, please install a few pre-requisites:  `ninja` & [premake5](https://premake.github.io/)).
 Brew will install both git-lfs and ninja, for premake5 you will need to download the binary, and make sure its available on your path.
 Moving the executable to `/usr/local/bin/` will work.

 Check out the repository, making sure to include the submodules.
 It is important to use ssh to checkout this repo, as the submodules are linked via ssh.